renaissance-publishing/renaissance/content/chapters/10-basic-rules.md

 someone from the Commonwealth, then it probably should have been an exotic skill.
-Somewhere, someone in the Commonwealth *could possibly* be working on a Babbage Engine, and so a player character *could possibly* take ranks in Exotic Skill: Programming—but programming a Babbage Engine certainly isn’t covered by either Knowledge: Math or Craft: Clockwork.
+Somewhere, someone in the Commonwealth *could possibly* be working on a Babbage Engine, and so a player character *could possibly* take ranks in Exotic Skill: Programming — but programming a Babbage Engine certainly isn’t covered by either Knowledge: Math or Craft: Clockwork.
 This is why players should discuss their characters with their GMs before starting play.